abcamiletto/NASA_snake_simulation/README.md

 ### ROS
 To install ROS just follow the [main guide](http://wiki.ros.org/melodic/Installation/Ubuntu)

+After that, you need to install ROS control package, just:

+`sudo apt-get install ros-melodic-ros-control ros-melodic-ros-controllers`

 ### Gazebo
 It should have been installed with the previous steps, if that's not the case follow the [installation tutorial](http://gazebosim.org/tutorials?tut=install_ubuntu&cat=install)